 Many UCR students are eligible for benefits.

-- Be enrolled half or full time in an accredited school
+- Enrolled at least half time in an accredited school

 - Receive Cal Grant A or B